World on Fire is an epic World War II drama that’s set to become a major part of your autumn TV viewing.

 Also in the stellar cast is award-winning Polish actress Zofia Wichłacz (Warsaw 44, Amok), Brian J. Smith (Sense8), Ewan Mitchell (The Last Kingdom), Parker Sawyers (Southside with You, The Autopsy of Jane Doe), Tomasz Kot (Gods, Cold War), Bruno Alexander (Eden, Der Verlorene Bruder), Johannes Zeiler (Faust, Codename Holec) and Eugénie Derouand (Genius, Beatrice).

-Filming began in Prague, Czech Republic, in October 2018.
-Other filming locations include Manchester and London in England, Paris in France and Berlin in Germany.
+Filming began in Prague, Czech Republic, in October 2018, and continued in Manchester, England.

 Here are some behind-the-scenes pictures from filming in the Manchester area:

 Lights camera action! 🎥 Nearly walked straight onto the set of ‘World on Fire’ this morning!
 How exciting that they’re filming in Handbridge... 🎞 🎥 🍿 #BBC #HelenHunt #WorldonFire pic.twitter.com/4VXRbEZc1N— Matilda Synnerdahl (@matsy_matsy) November 26, 2018

 Filming “World on Fire” BBC drama near Frog Lane, Wigan. pic.twitter.com/0ORUpxcNKA— Team Pie (@TeamPie1) January 26, 2019

 Of filming mostly in Prague, Smith said: “Prague was amazing to work in, with some fantastic locations.
 They were so varied and so different.
 We built a big set of Warsaw.
 We tried to get as much real locations as we could, then add CGI [computer-generated imagery] on top.”